locki-cz/Voron/Cable_chain_10x11_spacer_fix/README.md

 ## Bom
 Screws M3x8mm DIN 7991/ISO 10642 (standard screews are 6mm)
 ## Improvement
-Spacer preventing bending in wrong direction.
-Can be used ziptie.
+Spacer preventing bending in the wrong direction.
+Can be used with ziptie.
 ## Description
 Fixing cable chain used in formbot kits.
-Easy to use and print, not need superglue.
+Easy to use and print, no need for superglue.
 ## Pictures

 ![Cable chain 10x11 spacer fix](img/Cable_chain_10x11_spacer_fix_1.jpg)